 In the United States, religion and the workplace are becoming increasingly intertwined.
-More workers expect their religious beliefs and practices be accommodated in the workplace, days off to celebrate holidays, and time during the workday to practice religious beliefs.
+More workers expect their religious beliefs and practices to be accommodated in the workplace, to be given days off to celebrate holidays, and to be allowed time during the workday to practice religious beliefs.

 Lack of awareness of these differing religious events can lead to disrespect, discrimination, employee turnover and costly lawsuits.

 In most of the world, these accommodations have long been common.
 Most countries have populations with a dominant religion.
 Religious practices are reflected in many aspects of the country’s life, including the workplace, public holidays, and societal values.

 To help ensure workplace religious freedom and respect, you must ensure your employees are aware of the key events surrounding various religions.
 Here are some of the most popular ones.

 Christianity is the main religious influence on U.S. businesses.
 Christianity is the world’s largest and most widespread religion with roughly 2.4 billion followers.
 It represents about 70% of religious practitioners in the US, and 33% globally.

 These religious events result in the almost complete closings of businesses in the United States, and in predominantly Christian countries or regions.

 In non-U.S. regions where Christianity is the dominant religion – such as Western Europe – the days after Easter and Christmas are also celebrated with most businesses closed.